The Best Mexican Restaurant in Every State

 With a name that literally means “neighborhood,” it’s no surprise that El Barrio is a gathering spot for locals and tourists alike.
 Dig into their signature strawberry guacamole underneath the colorful floor-to-ceiling mural painted by one of the area’s graffiti artists.
 Want to make your own guacamole at home?
 Follow this simple step-by-step guide.

-When you think of Mexican food, you likely don’t think of Alaska—but one trip to Hacienda in Anchorage will change your mind, thanks to massive portions, great service and some of the best red enchilada sauce around.
-We bet that sauce would go great in one of our top chicken enchilada recipes.
+When you think of Mexican food, you likely don’t think of Alaska—but one trip to El Dorado will change your mind, thanks to their long list of Mexican favorites like enchiladas, chimichangas and fajitas.
+If you can’t travel to Anchorage, try making one of our top chicken enchilada recipes at home.

 Barrio Cafe, Phoenix